 We will briefly discuss the phenomenon of spin alignment of vector mesons under rotation.
 From the perspective of the simple quark model, the spin of the $\rho$ vector meson depends on the spin of its constituent quarks.
 The spin state of a vector meson is described by $3\times3$ the spin density matrix $\rho_{ij}$.
 However, due to parity conservation in the strong decay process, the polarization of vector mesons cannot be directly measured.
 Therefore, determining whether the spin of a meson is parallel or antiparallel to its angular momentum is a challenging task, and only through experiments $\rho_{00}$ can be obtained.

-The spin alignment of vector mesons can be measured by the angular distribution of decay products in the vector meson decaying to two spinless particles ~\cite{Liang:2004xn,STAR:2022fan,Schilling:1969um}
+The spin alignment of vector mesons can be measured by the angular distribution of decay products in the vector meson decaying to two spinless particles ~\cite{Liang:2004xn,STAR:2022fan,Schilling:1969um}:

 where $\theta^{*}$ is the polar angle between the quantization axis and the momentum direction of the decay particle.
 Thus, we need to find appropriate quantities to describe the spin density.
-By considering the chiral imbalance between the spin-up and spin-down of quarks in the rotation background, one defines~\cite{Xu:2024kdh,Sun:2024anu} the spin polarization of quark as
+By considering the chiral imbalance between the spin up and spin down of quarks in the rotation background, one defines~\cite{Xu:2024kdh,Sun:2024anu} the spin polarization of the quark as